uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `fname`: type: `String`, required: `true`, the portlet fname that permit to identify the portlet into favorite's list, usefull for the callback function and apply a css class,
 - `is-favorite`: type: `Boolean`, default: `false`, provide the favorite state,
 - `back-ground-is-dark`: type: `Boolean`, default: `false`, permit to apply a style depending on background color, as the component is used as embeded,
+- `debug`: type: `Boolean`, default: `false`, for the demo/debug mode to be able to run in a standalone way (disable favorites api call)

 ### The content favorites